bluehawk/kohanut/README.md

 You should create a new user and database for use with kohanut, and then edit your **application/config/database.php** with those settings.

-### Browse to /admin/install (not actually done yet)
+### Install

+Browse to **/admin/install** and enter a password for the user 'admin', then click Install.

+If you get any exceptions, make sure your config/database.php is correct, and that user can create tables.

 ### Move/rename/delete the install folder.

+For safety and security, move or rename the **modules/kohanut/controllers/admin/install** folder.

+### Login

-### Browse to /admin and login with the username 'admin' and the password you specified during install
+Browse to /admin and login with the username 'admin' and the password you specified during install, and enjoy!